Introducing a User-Centered Design Approach to an Existing Web Application

 Led the redesign of this health web application.
 I partnered with business analysts, product support specialists, and software engineers to discuss and brainstorm for the application redesign.
-I also created wireframes, prototypes, and mockups to demonstrate our vision and principles, while simultaneously balancing users’ goals with overall business goals.
+I created wireframes, prototypes, and mockups to demonstrate our vision and principles, while simultaneously balancing users’ goals with business goals.

 Create software driven by users’ tasks, ultimately improving user experience.
 Other goals also included reducing the amount of training users needed to learn how to use the software and product support calls.

 As part of weekly team meetings that included business analysts, product support, quality assurance, and software engineers, we created personas, workflows, user tasks, and wireframes.
 All aspects of the application were discussed, including labeling language and inputs on screen interactions and menus.

 Journey map developed by team

 Through discussions with product support, we discovered that users were keeping the application open (and staying logged in) to avoid losing information that had been entered but could not yet be saved, potentially resulting in a HIPAA violation.
 For example, in the staff profile section, administrators add new staff members, edit their information, and update their application permissions.
 To save a new staff member in this legacy system, users had to go through 9 screens.

 Trying to save the new profile before completing all 9 screens generated an error message, even if all required fields were completed in the current screen.